 01 of 07

-Military personnel in uniform and children 5 and under are free, but all other visitors require a ticket.
+Military personnel in uniform and children ages 5 and under can see the ESB for free, but all other visitors require a ticket.
 You can purchase Empire State Building tickets in advance, on-site or as part of a New York City attraction pass.
-Tickets are good for a year from the date of purchase/visit date selected.

 02 of 07